Quantum simulation of particle creation in curved space-time: Acknowledgements

 \section{Acknowledgements}

-We thank K.-P. Marzlin and M. Henkel for helpful discussions.
+We thank Malte Henkel, Rodrigo Turcati, David Edward Bruschi and specially Germain Rousseaux for helpful discussions.
+The authors would like to acknowledge the reviewers for pointing out important issues that lead to significant improvement of this work.
 We acknowledge partial support by the European Union through project ScaleQIT.
-B.G.T. also acknowledges support from Fapesc and CNPq.
+B.G.T. also acknowledges support from Fapesc and CNPq INCT-IQ (465469/2014-0).